seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 OPENAI_API_KEY=sk-your-key-here
 ```

-##### `codecopilot/.env`
+##### `opencode/.env`

 ```bash
 OPENAI_API_KEY=sk-REPLACE_WITH_YOUR_REAL_KEY
 ```

 > Get a real key from https://platform.openai.com/api-keys.
-If you don't have an OpenAI account, create one — new accounts typically get a small free credit grant, which is plenty for this entire series if you're mindful (and Part 7 specifically teaches you how to keep costs low).
+If you don't have an OpenAI account, create one — new accounts typically get a small free credit grant, which is plenty for this entire series if you're mindful (Part 7 specifically teaches you how to keep costs low).

-##### `codecopilot/.gitignore`
+##### `opencode/.gitignore`

 ```
 # Dependencies